uchicago-cs/deepdish/_posts/2015-02-24-network-initialization.md

 ![Activation functions]({{ site.baseurl }}/public/images/activation-functions.svg)

 Let us consider one layer and forget about the bias.
-Note that the following analysis and conclussion is taken from Glorot and Bengio[1].
+Note that the following analysis and conclusion is taken from Glorot and Bengio[1].
 Consider a weight matrix
 \\( W \in \mathbf{R}^{m \times n} \\), where each element was drawn from an IID Guassian with variance \\( \mathrm{Var}(W) \\).
 Note that we are a bit abusive with notation letting \\( W \\) denote both a matrix and a univariate random variable.
 We